shadowlanes/dumbdev/CONTRIBUTING.md

-# Contributing to webdev
+# Contributing to dumdev

-Thank you for your interest in contributing to the webdev monorepo!
+Thank you for your interest in contributing to the dumdev monorepo!

 ## Monorepo Structure